Blog

 With someone to facilitate who can make the process comfortable and understandable for everyone, and who focuses on the intent of the process over the rules themselves, IDM is one of the greatest decision-making processes I have ever seen or experienced.

-That being said, it is entirely dependant on how good of a facilitator you have.
+That being said, it is entirely dependent on how good of a facilitator you have.
 If you don’t have someone to facilitate, the IDM process will be the exact opposite: confusing, stressful, alienating, and a waste of time.

 Consensus